 In guppies, common fat deposits that the liver accumulates in the s swim bladder are also a deadly threat.

 Virus And Infections.

 There are lots of parasites & worms that can be a concern for guppies’ health.
-Any large concentrated mass of worm inside the puppy’s stomach can create instability.
+Any large concentrated mass of worms inside the puppy’s stomach can create instability.
 This kind of instability often causes issues in their swimming behavior.

 Their swim bladder can also get severely affected due to bacteria and worms.
-Bacterias can easily compromise with the function of the Guppy’s swim bladder.
+Bacterias can easily compromise the function of the Guppy’s swim bladder.

 A Guppy with infection usually floats and exhibits weird swimming behavior symptoms when it is seriously sick.
 Besides swimming vertically, sedentary behavior, white spots, rotten fin, and discoloration mean the final stage.

 However, you can still treat parasites in your guppies by consulting a veterinarian by applying the proper medical treatment and solution.

 If you find a guppy suffering from bacterial infection, seek professional medical help.
 Any guppy beginning to change its color needs medical support.

 Unfortunately, their swimming habits can be severely get affected due to genetics.
 Some guppies are born with genetic anomalies, which results in their swim bladder being deformed right from birth.

 This often happens due to inbreeding.
 No one can help a Guppy whose swim bladder is naturally deformed.
 This can only be prevented by avoiding inbreeding or breeding affected offspring.